Dynamic Order Fulfillment in Last-Mile Drone Delivery under Demand Uncertainty: Introduction

 \item An integer L-shaped method is customized to enhance its computational efficiency on the proposed two-stage model.
 By streamlining the branch-and-cut process to focus on a slim set of variables connecting the first- and second-stage problems, we notably reduce the size of the branching tree.
 Our experiments demonstrate that this `slim' integer L-shaped method significantly outperforms the brute-force solution of the extended form by Gurobi, which fails to reach optimality within a reasonable timeframe.

-\item The second-stage subproblem, that involves vehicle routing constraints, acts as a bottleneck in the computation time of the entire problem.
+\item The second-stage subproblem, which involves routing constraints for drones, acts as a bottleneck in the computation time of the entire problem.
 In order to meet the requirements of online decision-making, the branch-and-cut process is further refined by substituting the exact method for solving the subproblem with a pair of heuristic methods and integrating them alternately.
 Incorporating these heuristics accelerates the processing speeds by over 20 times compared to the exact L-shaped method, while still maintaining an optimality gap of less than 1\% in our experiments.

-\item A comprehensive sensitivity analysis evaluates the operational potential of deploying the two-stage stochastic model compared to its myopic single-stage counterpart in a dynamic market setting.
+\item A comprehensive sensitivity analysis evaluates the potential of deploying the two-stage stochastic model for drone delivery compared to its myopic single-stage counterpart in a dynamic market setting.
 The significance of accounting for uncertain future demand profiles depends heavily on the sources and levels of the uncertainty.
 Overall, the stochastic program typically outperforms the single-stage approach by 20\% in operational costs over the long term when uncertainty regarding future demand remains low.
 The superiority of the stochastic program remains fairly robust against uncertainties in delivery destinations and package weights.
 It, however, diminishes with increasing uncertainties in order arrivals.

 \end{itemize}